 We really thought: are we really paying $120 a night for this?
 Is there really nothing better for this money?
 The only positive thing about this hotel that we could think of is that we could see the boat that our camper was on from the hotel…

-We decided to look further, because we really had to wait a few more days for the camper.
-Fortunately, we soon found a hotel that was a bit further from the harbor, but that was rated much better.
+We decided to look further, because we still had to wait a few days for the camper.
+Fortunately, we quickly found a hotel that was a bit further away from the port, but with a much better rating.
 So pack up and go!

 After packing up, we went with an Uber Taxi from one hotel to another in 5 minutes.
 We could have easily walked this, at least, if we hadn't had so much luggage with us.